-It can be argued that bandwidth requirements beyond 1 Gigabit will test or exceed the cost effective limits of copper cabling systems.
-Without getting into a technical discussion, the ‘traffic volume capacity’ of a PON was once considered more than adequate.
+It can be argued that bandwidth requirements beyond 1 Gigabit will test or exceed the cost-effective limits of copper cabling systems.
+Without getting into a technical discussion, the traffic volume capacity of a PON was once considered more than adequate.
 The comparative cost versus a Cat 5e or Cat 6 cabling system was the issue.
 With every passing year, the implementation cost of PONs compare more favorably.
-But the thirst for more and better capacity by a technology hungry population raises the question of guaranteed capacity, placing more focus on the design of the PON.
-Since “splitting the light beam” results in a shared effect of the overall bandwidth, it requires careful planning to verify minimum acceptable bandwidth for each end user of the signal.
+But the thirst for more and better capacity by a technology-hungry population raises the question of guaranteed capacity, placing more focus on the design of the PON.
+Since “splitting the light beam” results in a shared effect of the overall bandwidth, it requires careful planning to verify the minimum acceptable bandwidth for each end-user of the signal.

 At a recent Hotel Technology Next Generation (HTNG) meeting, I participated in a discussion panel that focused on “Fiber to the Guestroom”, a specific application of GPON.

 HTNG is a global organization started in 2002 to foster collaboration between hoteliers and technology providers to promote the development of next-generation technologies which shall enable them to do business globally in the 21st century.

 In a hotel application, replacing the traditional copper cable infrastructure (Cat 5e, Cat 6) with fiber has been evaluated for years.
 Historically, the cost/benefit analysis of Cat 6 versus fiber to the guestroom revealed two major hurdles for the fiber systems – higher component costs and a need for electrical current to power POE devices.